Aaron Judge Player Props: Yankees vs. Guardians

-After going 0-for-3 in his last game, Aaron Judge and the New York Yankees take on the Cleveland Guardians (who will hand the ball to Hunter Gaddis) at 6:10 PM ET on Tuesday.
+After going 2-for-5 in his last game, Aaron Judge and the New York Yankees face the Cleveland Guardians (who will hand the ball to Peyton Battenfield) at 1:10 PM ET on Wednesday.

-In his last game he had a hitless showing (0-for-3) against the Guardians.
+He racked up two hits (going 2-for-5) in his last appearance against the Guardians.

 Aaron Judge Game Info & Props vs. the Guardians